bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 And by “farming” I mean “gardening”.

-But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari – the billionaire and the historian who worry that robotization and automization are about to reduce the employability of scores of professional classes to zero.
-Their worries about impending human obsolescence are broadly shared; other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harriss.
+But, before digging into the distinction between “farming” and “gardening”, some words about Elon Musk and Yuval Noah Harari—the billionaire and the historian—both who worry that an avalanche of robotization and automization is about to reduce the employability of scores of professional classes to zero.
+Their worries about impending human obsolescence are broadly shared; other well-know champions of this view are American presidential candidate Andrew Yang, former Greek Minister of Finance Yanis Varoufakis, and atheist pundit Sam Harris.

 Meanwhile, at the head of electric car maker Tesla, Musk continues to whip his research and development team forward, in the race of achieving level 4 Full